-All contributions should be submitted to the postal workshop editor on A4 paper with wide margins.
-For prose, double or one and a half spacing, for easy reading.
-For poetry, two pages only; one poem per page or one two page poem.
+All contributions should be submitted to the group editor as a Word document with wide margins.
+Always use one of the basic fonts such as Times New Roman 12 point.
+For prose, double or one and a half spacing, to allow easy reading.

-All contributions to be accompanied by a SSAE (Stamped Self Addressed Envelope), DL (business size) for return of manuscript and comments.
-The group’s editor will advise you of the date your submission is due, usually the 20th of the month.
+The group’s editor will advise the date your submission is due, usually the 20th of the month.

 What does it cost?

-Society members who participate in Postal Workshops pay $10 per year to cover costs.
+Society members who participate in a Writing Group pay an additional $10 per year to cover costs.

 Members of Writing Groups get together on the 3rd Saturday each January and June.
 These photographs were taken at Time Out in Federation Square January 2019.
 All photographs taken by Meryl Tobin except the middle photograph of the top row.
 Click on one of them to start the slide show.